non_randomness#

 NetworkXException

-if the input graph is not connected.
+If the input graph is not connected.

 NetworkXError

-if the input graph contains self-loops.
+If the input graph contains self-loops or has no edges.

 Notes